edgelesssys/docs.edgeless.systems/edgelessdb/getting-started/recovery.md

 # Recovery

-## Information
 !> Recovery is only available when EdgelessDB is running standalone, and only when a recovery key has been defined in the manifest.
-When used with MarbleRun, consider using its [recovery feature](https://docs.edgeless.systems/marblerun/#/content/features/recovery).
+When used with MarbleRun, consider using its [recovery feature](https://docs.edgeless.systems/marblerun/#/features/recovery).

 Persistent storage for confidential applications requires a bit of attention.
 By design, SGX sealing keys are unique to a single CPU, which means using the default SGX sealing methods has some caveats.